lazysquirrellabs/blog/_posts/2023-04-09-ttg-performance.md

 The key to solve this problem is in the previous subsection: avoid using the Unity API (particularly the `Mesh` class) during most of the terrain generation and delay the creation of the `Mesh` instance until it's absolutely necessary.
 In the end, the heavyweight calculations can be moved to a separate thread and, once they're over, we can switch back to the main thread and create the `Mesh` instance using the data from the generation process.
 In fact, the only calls that will execute in the main thread are `mesh.SetVertices`, `mesh.SetIndices` and `mesh.RecalculateNormals`.
 Everything else runs on a separate thread.

-The strategy described above allowed terrain generation — particularly bigger, more detailed ones — to run without substantially dropping the application's frame rate.
+The strategy described above allowed terrain generation—particularly bigger, more detailed ones—to run without substantially dropping the application's frame rate.
 In the end, terrain generation runs in the background and can definitely be used in VR games and applications.

 ## Async isn't panacea